DCMZ88/internship/Week 8/README.md

 ### Limitations
 - Assume that Owlv2 is the "Ground Truth"
 - Some of the objects labelled by the VLMs may be too specific though correct which Owlv2 may not detect.
+- Some of the objects detected in some images by the VLMs are vastly incorrect even though I already fine-tuned the prompt which affects the accuracy of the model greatly.